maehw/snowbirdopter/README.md

 ***IMPORTANT: This software has been developed on an information basis compiled from information freely available on the Internet and confirmed by own experiments.
 It is provided without any guarantee and may be erroneous!
 We are not responsible when you brick your tiptoi pen!***

+## Contributing

+Feel free to make contributions to the source code to improve snowbirdopter by fixing bugs and adding new functionalities or examples!
+Please also check the [github issues page](https://github.com/maehw/snowbirdopter/issues) for known issues and enhancement requests.

-## Usage
+## Dependencies

-snowbirdopter is a command-line tool based on the Python3 scripting language, i.e. you currently need a Python3 interpreter running on your machine.
+snowbirdopter is a command-line tool based on the [Python3](http://python.org/) scripting language, i.e. you currently need a Python3 interpreter running on your machine.

+It also depends on the [pySerial](https://pyserial.readthedocs.io/en/latest/pyserial.html) package which It provides backends for Python running on Windows, OSX, Linux and others.
+There are various ways to install the package, which are described on their website.

-If you get the following error message, you need to install the Serial Module for Python3 at first:
+If the package is not installed you will get the following or a similar error message:

 ```
    Traceback (most recent call last):
      File "snowbirdopter.py", line 3, in <module>